weeeBox/mobile-system-design/common-interview-mistakes.md

 ### Ignoring the interviewer's hints
 The interviewer is there to help you - take a hint!

-## As interviewer
+## As an interviewer
 _Note: Cognitive hiring biases are left out of scope for this guide.
 You can [find](https://blog.staffingadvisors.com/5-cognitive-biases-that-get-in-the-way-of-hiring) lots of information on the Internet._

 ### Not being prepared
-_TBD_
+The interviewer should carefully think through the question and figure out possible topics for discussion and follow-up questions.
+The selected topics should reflect the candidate's strengths and not the interviewer's experience.

 ### Being toxic
-_TBD_
-- "Educating" the candidate
+- **Being a jerk** - treat the candidate with disrespect.
-- Acting "superior"
+- **Acting "superior"** - showing your expertise and trying to belittle the candidate.
+- **"Educating" the candidate** - some interviewers may ask a question and then answer it themselves when the candidate fails to do so.
+It does not help to evaluate the candidate and wastes the interview time.

 ### Being unresponsive
-- Checking phone
-- Eating
+- **Not paying full attention** - checking the phone, daydreaming, or responding to emails.
+- **Eating** - no comments.

-### Being overly optimistic
+### Being too engaged
-- Suggesting solution
+- **Suggesting solution to the candidate** - pushing a candidate in the "right" direction, giving too many hints.

 ### "Grilling" the candidate
 - **Asking narrow sub-domain questions** - a type of questions focusing on specific things the candidate does not need to know to be successful at the job.
 - **Trying to corner the candidate** - asking intentionally tough and tricky questions to make the candidate admit they don't know the answer.

-### "Educating" the candidate
-Some interviewers may ask a question and then answer it themselves when the candidate fails to do so.
-It does not help to evaluate the candidate and wastes the interview time.

-### Asking about their owm strong points - not candidate's
-_TBD_

 ### Asking meaningless questions
 - "Why did you choose a relational database (ORM) to store structured data that requires complex querying?" - there's little "signal" a candidate can provide here (unless they advocate for text files or user preferences).